Burndown Charts: Everything You Need to Know About it

 The Downside of Burndown Charts

 There are some great possibilities with burndown charts but there are also some things that you will want to pay closer attention to.
-These things will help you determine if a burndown chart is a right way to go for your team and your projects.
+These things will help you determine if a burndown chart is a right way to go for your team and your project management.
 There are, after all, some limitations to what you’re going to be able to do.

 1. Accurate Planning is Needed